 The Cradle Of Civilizations, The City Of Tolerance: Mardin

-Mardin is one of the few cities in the world wherein the entire city has been declared a UNESCO World Heritage Site.
-This is because just about every inch of the city oozes history and culture, and these lands along the Tigris River have been the crossroads of civilizations since the dawn of civilization itself.
+Mardin is a charming city situated on the slopes of a rocky hill.
+Currently listed on the UNESCO World Heritage Tentative List as Mardin Cultural Landscape to be evaluated for the permanent one, every inch of the city oozes history and culture, and these lands along the Tigris River have been the crossroads of civilizations since the dawn of civilization itself.

 But it makes sense, the entire city is essentially an open-air museum.
 Most of the city’s buildings use beige colored limestone rock which has been mined for centuries in local quarries.